Image Image

 DUI Defense Strategies in Illinois

-Being charged with DUI in Illinois does not mean you will automatically be convicted.
+Getting arrested for DUI in Illinois does not mean you will be found guilty.
 A DUI defense attorney can review the evidence and create a strategy to defend your rights and protect your future.
-Common DUI defense strategies include:
+Some of the most effective DUI defense strategies include:

 Challenging the Traffic Stop